TekuSP/P2KLPU/README.md

 ### Last final warning, this code was half written by GPT5.2, I have reviewed and written large part of code myself, but the project was too huge to analyze over weekened alone....
 I will work on improvements myself.

+#### Foot note, for development, clone the repo, have .NET 10 SDK, and use Visual Studio Code or Visual Studio 2026 Community, no special anything required, its console app

 This folder contains a .NET C# proof-of-concept for a future rewrite.

 Current focus: